igeorge0902/Gateway/simple-service-webapp/README.md

 - standard JAX-RS implementation
 - make sure you configure your container for servlets 3.0
-- web.xml is configured for GlassFish.
+- this web.xml is configured for Jersey on GlassFish, but it works on TomCat, also.
 [TomCat](https://github.com/igeorge0902/Gateway/tree/update/API/src/main/webapp/WEB-INF), [wildFly](https://github.com/igeorge0902/Gateway/tree/update/API/wildFly)

 Feature set:
 - it checks the active user sessions in the /login context on the server.